Pull content into a module

 How it works

 Content is automatically pulled into modules from your site’s content management system.
-So to tell the system which content you want, we have to define it in three steps:
+To tell the system which content you want to display, we have to define it in three steps.

 First, you must choose which type of content to pull into the module.
 Then, you’ll usually want to narrow down the content to a smaller selection.
 Finally, you can choose to sort the content so it appears in a specific order.

 The form below can help you communicate your ideas.
-But if you get stuck, just tell your JUNO team representative about your goal, and they’ll help with recommendations!
+But if you get stuck, just tell your JUNO Success Manager about your goal and they’ll help with recommendations.

 The goal of this module is: